DC Power Sources 271

 coil

-A loop of conducting wire wrapped around the armature of a DC generator.
-Coils in an armature are on different axes to produce smoother output voltage.
+A length of conducting wire in which a voltage is induced.
+Coils in an armature are wrapped around different axes to produce smoother output voltage.

 commutator

-The rotating switch that contacts the brushes of a DC generator.
-The commutator maintains DC when the rotation of the armature switches the polarity of the conductor.
+The rotating device that transfers current from the armature of a DC generator to the brushes.
+The commutator maintains DC even though the polarity of the armature changes as it rotates.

 compound generator

-A DC generator that has field windings connected to the armature in series and in parallel.
+A DC generator that has field windings connected to the armature in both series and parallel.
 The compound generator combines the positive qualities of series and shunt generators.

 conductor